tmolteno/TART/hardware/rpi/README.md

-# Software
+# TART Operating Software

-The basic code is going to read data from the TART data on the SPI port, and writes it to a folder.
+The basic code is going to read data from the TART data on the SPI port, and writes it to a folder on the RPi.

+A separate cron job rsync's the data files to the remote host for processing.

 ## Working Remotely with the TART